 Where can I find the setting/school's SEND policy and other related documents?

 The school SEND policy and other relevant documents can be found on the school website : Policies | Hazel Slade Primary (hazelsladeprimaryacademy.co.uk)

-2. Teaching, Learning and Support - How will you support children and young people with SEND with or without an EHCP ?
+Teaching, Learning and Support - How we will support children and young people with SEND with or without an EHCP ?

 We provide support for any child who has additional needs.
-The class teacher is responsible for planning appropriate intervention initially and where this does not adequately bridge the gap, they are then timetabled for small group/1-1 intervention from our teaching assistants during the afternoon sessions.
+The class teacher is responsible for planning appropriate intervention initially and where this does not adequately bridge the gap, they are then timetabled for small group/1-1 intervention from our teaching assistants in addition to support in lessons.